top of page

 2022 - Create NSW - Individual Project Funding - Stasis

-2021 - Lumen Prize, Art & Technology, Finalist, United Kingdom
+2021 - Lumen Prize, Art & Technology, United Kingdom - Finalist

 2020 - Fishers Ghost Prize, Campbelltown Arts Centre, NSW, Australia

-2019 - Finalist, Blacktown City Art Prize, Western Sydney, Australia
+2019 - Blacktown City Art Prize, Western Sydney, Australia - Finalist

-2020 - Kilgour Art Prize, Newcastle Art Gallery, Australia
+2020 - Kilgour Art Prize, Newcastle Art Gallery, Australia - Finalist

-2018 - Finalist - Churchie QUT, Emerging Artist Prize, Brisbane, Australia
+2018 - Churchie QUT, Emerging Artist Prize, Brisbane, Australia - Finalist

-2018 - Finalist - Hurford Portrait Prize, Lismore Regional Gallery, Australia
+2018 - Hurford Portrait Prize, Lismore Regional Gallery, Australia - Finalist

-Press + Publications
+Selected Press + Publications

 2023 - SBS News - 24 April 2023